bmaunde/guidelines/Guidelines/REST API Guidelines.md

 Explicit caching should be exercised where the server denotes to the client how long the response or resource should be cached for (max-age) after which the client can make another request and get a possibly updated response.

-Caching can be exercised on the server side in order for multiple requests from different clients to be served with the same response without expensing resources on processing.
+Caching can be exercised on the server-side for multiple requests from different clients to be served with the same response without expending resources on processing.

 ### State - Statelessness
 REST APIs should be stateless by design.
 A request must not depend on what happened before or be depended upon by subsequent requests.